Emmy (Norwegian singer): Biography

 Kristiansen comes from the village of Sande in Holmestrand Municipality.
 As a child, she sang in a choir.
 In 2015, at the age of 14, she participated in the youth music show Melodi Grand Prix Junior with the song "Aiaiaiai"; her older brother Erlend had previously participated in the contest in 2011.

-In 2021, Emmy took part in Melodi Grand Prix 2021, the for the Eurovision Song Contest 2021 with her entry "Witch Woods".
+In 2021, Emmy took part in Melodi Grand Prix 2021, the Norwegian national final for the Eurovision Song Contest 2021, with her entry "Witch Woods".
 She qualified from the third semi-final to make the final, but did not advance to the gold final of the competition.

-Emmy was a part of Norway's Jury for the Eurovision Song Contest 2023.
+Emmy formed part of the Norwegian jury for the Eurovision Song Contest 2023.